 Worthington Walking Trails Map

-The Town of Worthington has received Healthy Hampshire funding and staff assistance to create a detailed map of the walking trails in town, which will outline current and suggested walking tours of various lengths and levels of difficulty.
+The Town of Worthington received Healthy Hampshire funding and staff assistance to create a detailed map of the walking trails in town, which will outline current and suggested walking tours of various lengths and levels of difficulty.
 The map will include the length and estimated walk times of each section so that walkers may choose a suitable hike.
 Worthington has many dirt roads that are fairly accessible to a wide range of abilities, because of their flat surface and low traffic.
 Different types of road surface, changes in elevation, and accessibility during winter months would all be indicated.
 The text will include reference to the Highlands Footpath and also to walking trails available in nearby towns.

 Hilltowns Destination Map

-The Jacob’s Ladder Business Association (JLBA) is creating a “Hilltown Destinations” map with funding and staff assistance from Healthy Hampshire, which will include at least two dozen family friendly, well-marked, accessible trail heads in twelve Hilltown communities.
-To support hikers and tourists, the map will also include JLBA businesses and access points for food, water, gasoline, and bathrooms for public use.
-Healthy Hampshire funding will be used to promote maps in the following towns: Blandford, Chester, Chesterfield, Cummington, Huntington, Middlefield, Russell and Worthington.
+The Jacob’s Ladder Business Association (JLBA) created a “Hilltown Destinations” map with funding and staff assistance from Healthy Hampshire, which includes at least two dozen family friendly, well-marked, accessible trail heads in twelve Hilltown communities.
+To support hikers and tourists, the map also includes JLBA businesses and access points for food, water, gasoline, and bathrooms for public use.